Specification

 • Combine multiple rules with ;

 Clock rules (daily, weekly, monthly, weekdays, weekends, weekday lists, on DATE, and any @ HH:MM) are evaluated in the claw's timezone, which defaults to UTC.
 A bare daily, weekly, or monthly fires at 00:00 in that timezone (weekly on Sunday, monthly on the 1st), and a trailing @ HH:MM overrides the time.
 Interval rules (every Nm, every Nh, hourly) are timezone-independent.
-Absent means the claw runs only when explicitly executed.
+Absent means the claw runs only when explicitly executed, which a runner may expose as a manual run or an external trigger such as a webhook.
+The concurrency field governs overlap across all of these run sources alike.

 Keywords and weekday tokens are lowercase (mon, tue, wed, thu, fri, sat, sun). @ introduces times.
 Times are 24-hour HH:MM in the range 00:00 to 23:59.
 Optional spaces are allowed around @, ,, and ;.
 Rules combined with ; are unioned, and duplicate trigger instants collapse to a single run.